Pantyhose-X/awesome/README.md

 *   [AndBible/and-bible](https://github.com/AndBible/and-bible) - AndBible: Bible Study

-*   [FossifyOrg/Thank-You](https://github.com/FossifyOrg/Thank-You) - A warm Thank You for supporting our modern & easy Simple Mobile Tools apps!
+*   [FossifyOrg/Thank-You](https://github.com/FossifyOrg/Thank-You) - A warm Thank You for supporting our modern & easy Fossify apps!

 *   [FossifyOrg/Calculator](https://github.com/FossifyOrg/Calculator) - A calculator for quick simple calculations with a nice user interface and no ads